 Main survey in Norway

 To recruit respondents for the main survey, The Norwegian Tax Administration drew a representative random sample of roughly 50,000 people from the population register.
 These were contacted by e-mail using contact info from the Directorate of Digitalization (Kontaktregisteret).
 The survey was launched on Friday, March 8, 2024, and the sample was invited in several waves until the 12th of March.
 Those who had not answered the survey received a reminder the 15th of March and had the possibility to answer the survey until the 21st of March.
-The main survey received 3,910 responses.
+We received 3,910 responses, which equals a response rate of xx percent.

 The e-mail invitation stated: